Abstract cone operators and Lipschitz rigidity for scalar curvature on singular manifolds: Introduction and summary

-Note that this theorem holds without further topological assumptions on the link manifolds (defined as the components of $\partial \mathcal{K}$) near the cone tips in $\bar N$.
-If the link manifolds are spheres and $f$ is smooth, then Theorem \ref{LlarullGeneralizedCone} follows from \cite{ChuLeeZhu}*{Theorem 1.4}.
+This theorem holds without further differential-topological assumptions on the link manifolds.
+If the link manifolds are diffeomorphic to standard spheres and $f$ is smooth, then Theorem \ref{LlarullGeneralizedCone} follows from \cite{ChuLeeZhu}*{Theorem 1.4}.

 \textit{Acknowledgments:} We are grateful to Claude LeBrun for useful remarks.
 The authors gratefully acknowledge support by the SPP 2026 ``Geometry at Infinity'' funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation).
-B.~H.~and T.~S.~were supported by the Hausdorff Research Institute for Mathematics funded by the DFG under Germany's Excellence Strategy – EXC-2047/1 – 390685813.
+S.~C.~was supported by a grant from the Simons Foundation (MPS-TSM-00007902, SC).
+B.H.~and T.~S.~were supported by the Hausdorff Research Institute for Mathematics funded by the DFG under Germany's Excellence Strategy – EXC-2047/1 – 390685813.